 - Unlimited storage comes in the cloud-DVR

-- Instead, stream on Apple TV, mobile devices, Roku, and/or Chromecast
+- Works on most devices – stream on Apple TV, mobile devices, Roku, and/or Chromecast

 - Try out YouTube TV’s free trial

-Our YouTube TV review is available with more details.
+Our YouTube TV review is available with more details for those curious!

 The NBA Playoffs are sure to be bound for the history books, with so many explosive teams coming together.
 You definitely won’t want to miss it, and now that you know how to access the NBA Playoffs live stream, you won’t have to miss anything!
 Wondering how to watch on your favorite device?
 Check out our guide on how to watch NBA Playoffs on Roku, and how to stream NBA Playoffs games on Apple TV.
 For more general info, check out our NBA streaming guide.
 And, once it’s time for the Finals, head over to our NBA Finals live stream guide!